openvinotoolkit/openvino/docs/ops/convolution/DeformableConvolution_1.md

 **Category**: Convolution

-**Short description**: Computes 1D, 2D or 3D deformable convolution of input and kernel tensors.
+**Short description**: Computes 2D deformable convolution of input and kernel tensors.

 **Detailed description**: *Deformable Convolution* is similar to regular *Convolution* but its receptive field is deformed because of additional spatial offsets used during input sampling.
 More thorough explanation can be found in [Deformable Convolutions Demystified](https://towardsdatascience.com/deformable-convolutions-demystified-2a77498699e8) and [Deformable Convolutional Networks](https://arxiv.org/abs/1703.06211).